OSC-JYU/PDFSense/README.md

 ## Typical OCR workflow (using execellent httpie for making requests)
 ### 1. upload PDF

-This gives us an upload ID, that you can be used in processing endpoints.

         http --form POST :8200/api/uploads file@myfile.pdf

 This returns upload id and some other information

         {
         "fileid": "2021.09.09_08:29:32-myfile.pdf",